Summer Streets: Route

-In 2013, Park Avenue Tunnel was opened to pedestrians as part of the Summer Streets initiative.

 From 2008 to 2022, the route of the program ran only in Manhattan from 72nd Street to Brooklyn Bridge along Centre Street, Lafayette Street, Fourth Avenue and Park Avenue.
 The southern half of 72nd Street from Park Avenue to Fifth Avenue was also shut down to link the route to Central Park.
 In 2013 and 2014, the Park Avenue Tunnel was included to the route.

 By 2022, the route extended north of 72nd Street up to 109th Street in East Harlem.
 In 2023, the program expanded to 20 miles (32.2 km) across all five boroughs.
 Beside the Manhattan route, the closed streets included Vernon Boulevard in Queens, Richmond Terrace in Staten Island, Eastern Parkway in Brooklyn, and Grand Concourse in the Bronx.

 In 2025, the route was extended to include the northern part of Manhattan, adding the section of Broadway running from 110th Street in Morningside Heights to Dyckman Street in Inwood.
 110th Street was used as a link in the route between Broadway and Park Avenue in East Harlem.